 Ashwagandha has been used in Ayurvedic medicine for more than the 2500 year and for good reason.
 It has many medicinal benefits such as anti-inflammatory, antioxidant, immunomodulatory effects, antibacterial, and antistress effects according to this study.

 It also helps with thyroid function and adrenal control as shown in this article and in this article, as well as in this one.
 And supports improvement in symptoms of Non-classical adrenal hyperplasia.
 Ashwagandha alleviates signs of adrenal insufficiency and insulin resistance as well as signs of PCOS.

 You can see more benefits of maca here.
 These include improving sexual health, alleviating menopausal symptoms including depression and anxiety, interrupted sleep, night sweats and hot flushes improved as E2 (estradiol) level went up as detailed in this study.
-Maca root is a powerhouse of nutrition providing potassium, calcium, zinc, phosphorous, iodine, magnesium, iron, and essential fatty acids.
+Maca root is a powerhouse of nutrition providing potassium, calcium, zinc, phosphorus, iodine, magnesium, iron, and essential fatty acids.

 A study published in The International Journal of Biomedical Science found that maca improved fatigue, stress, and headaches decreased depression, improved decreased libido, proved night sweats and hot flushes, improved mood swings nervousness, even bone density, interrupted sleep patterns, all symptoms of estrogen and other hormone imbalances, improved and a significant increase in estrogen was seen in the study subjects.